iwismer/pandoc-recipe-template/README.md

 # Known issues

 The yaml input files cannot have spaces in their names.
 This is a result of using `make`.
 I'm sorry.

+# Contributing

+If you have an idea on how you think you can make this better, feel free to fork the repository and make changes.
+I'm also open to pull requests either to improve my template, or add additional templates.

 # License